-Renting Property with a Pet in Japan
+Renting a Pet-friendly apartment in Japan

 It is common practice that residential properties in Japan have very strict rules regarding the ownership of pets.
 These rules are decided and enforced by the building owner and or management.
 If you would like to have a pet or already have a pet that you would like to live with, starting your search with properties that allow pets is recommended.